BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 The XML returned by the provisioning endpoint can be completed using hooks.

-To do so, copy and rename the `provisioning_hooks.php.example` file into `provisioning_hooks.php` and complete the functions in the file.
+To do so, copy and rename the `provisioning_hooks.php.example` file into `provisioning_hooks.php` in the configuration directory and complete the functions in the file.
 The functions already contains example codes to show you how the XML can be enhanced or completed.